What do you mean by Cinnamon?

 Nutritional facts of cinnamon

 Cinnamon is full of minerals, vitamins, and other nutrients.
 It is loaded with so many macro and micro-nutrients.
-The 100 gram of cinnamon is having: Energy (247 Kcal ), Carbohydrate (80.6g), Sugars (2.2g), Dietary fiber (53.1g), Fat (1.2g), Protein (4g), Vitamins (A, B complex, C, E & K) and minerals like Calcium, Iron, Magnesium, Phosphorous, Potassium, Sodium, and Zinc.
+The 100 grams of cinnamon has Energy (247 Kcal ), Carbohydrate (80.6g), Sugars (2.2g), Dietary fibre (53.1g), Fat (1.2g), Protein (4g), Vitamins (A, B complex, C, E & K) and minerals like Calcium, Iron, Magnesium, Phosphorous, Potassium, Sodium, and Zinc.

 Species of cinnamon